 This includes running your marketing campaigns for you, hiring resources, product designing, project execution, etc. Â

 When you outsource an entire project to another company, you naturally have higher stakes in achieving the desired outcome.
-This enables you to build a more profound and long-lasting relationship with your vendor, something which is absent in a staff augmentation partnership. Â
+This enables you to build a more profound and long-lasting relationship with your vendor, something that is absent in a staff augmentation partnership. Â

 Thus, the outsourcing company develops and maintains a close working relationship with the vendor.
 It is not a one-off transaction; instead, it turns the vendor into a trusted partner for your company. Â